jsiegenthaler/homebridge-eosstb/README.md

 * **Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

 * **Future Feature Support**: The plugin also supports current and target media state as well as closed captions, even though the Home app accessory cannot currently display or control this data in the home app (as at iOS 16.1).
 Hopefully, Apple will add support for these features in the future.
-You can however use this data in the Shortcuts app.
+You can however use this data in Home Automations or the Shortcuts app.